 This is achieved with some minor restrictions that the compiler will let you know occasionally.
 For example,

-benefit is that there is no running overhead or bottleneck for testing when memory is no longer needed
+The benefit is that there is no running overhead or bottleneck for testing when memory is no longer needed and freeing it.
+Memory is released back to the operating system at function ends without unforeseen runtime checks.
+That is, memory management is a zero-cost abstraction.

 statement automatically adds the arena as a first argument to all operations inside the current code block.